cardillan/mindcode/ROADMAP.markdown

 * Warn developers when variable is read before being written to.
 * When the compiled program only contains basic instructions (including print and printflush), run it after compilation and show the output on the web page.
 The same might be done for command-line compiler.
+* Render an image of built schematic to show it in the web application.

 ### Other

 * Improve [Mindustry Metadata Extractor](https://github.com/cardillan/mimex) to extract more metadata and automatically put them at the right place in Mindcode.
+* Add links to examples in documentation to open them in web app.

 ## Musings